 4. Class Action Waiver

 What if you could eliminate an entire category of lawsuits?
 Wouldn’t that go a long way to protecting your online business?
 Terms and conditions are written to protect an online business from liability.
-A class action waiver should be included in your terms.
+Your lawyer should include a class action waiver in your terms.
 A class action waiver prevents users from teaming up in one massive lawsuit against your business.
 Instead, each visitor is required to pursue their claim separately, which often kills the motivation for bringing a lawsuit in the first place.
 Let’s consider an example.

 Bob has a legal problem.
-His problem isn’t all that horrible if he has incorporated a class action waiver in his terms as well as a “check the box” approach when customers made purchases, his problem isn’t all that bad.
+His problem isn’t all that horrible if he has incorporated a class action waiver in his terms as well as “check the box” functionality.
 Unhappy couples will be required to sue as individuals.
 The damages will equate to the amount paid for the product as well as any pain and suffering associated with being chased by angry unicorns.
-Expensive, but not a business killer assuming Bob has insurance in place.
+Expensive, but not a business killer.

 Ah, but what if there is no class action waiver in Bob’s terms?
 Now the unhappy customers can band together and file suit.
 A better quality of lawyer will handle the case given the potential for millions in damages.
-Many of Bob’s customers who did not originally have problems with the “Hey Now” Pill will no doubt suddenly claim they are suddenly being haunted by evil unicorns given the potential for a settlement payout.
-In short, a more complicated and expensive case with Bob’s business potentially going belly up.
+Many of Bob’s customers who did not initially have problems with the “Hey Now” Pill will no doubt suddenly claim evil unicorns are haunting them given the potential for a settlement payout.
+In short, a more complicated and expensive case.
+Bob’s business could potentially go belly up.

-Class action waiver clauses should always be included in the terms and conditions of a website or app.
-Doing so can often prevent small legal problems from becoming massive legal disasters.
+You should always include class action waiver clauses in the terms and conditions.
+Doing so often prevents small legal problems from becoming disasters.

 5. Mandatory Arbitration Clauses

 There are no juries in arbitration hearings.
 Cases are heard and decided by an arbitrator who is typically a retired judge or an attorney.
 As a general rule, arbitrators tend to be more business-friendly than juries.
-If the “hot coffee” case had been arbitrated, McDonald’s likely would have paid no more than $20,000 plus medical costs – a wee bit less than the amount awarded by the jury.
+If the parties had arbitrated the “hot coffee” case, McDonald’s likely would have paid no more than $20,000 plus medical costs – a wee bit less than the amount awarded by the jury.

 6. Choice of Forum Clauses

 Your business is in Los Angeles, California.
 A customer files a lawsuit against you in New York.
 Where is the trial held?
-As an online business, most judges are going to force you to appear in the customer’s location, which is an expensive and time-consuming process even if you ultimately prevail.
+As an online business, most judges are going to force you to appear in the customer’s location, which is an expensive and time-consuming process, even if you ultimately prevail.
 A choice of forum clause can help mitigate this risk – another method for protecting your online business.

-As the name suggests, a choice of forum clause dictates where legal disputes are litigated.
+As the name suggests, a choice of forum clause dictates where the party must file legal disputes.
 For example, Twitter’s choice of forum clause reads:

 “All claims, legal proceedings or litigation arising in connection with the Services will be brought solely in the federal or state courts located in San Francisco County, California, United States, and you consent to the jurisdiction of and venue in such courts and waive any objection as to inconvenient forum.”